MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/delete-collection.md

 collections that are being actively used.
 You can override these defaults by setting the appropriate values to **False**.

 - Has assigned deployments (including auto-deployments): True or False (Default = True) When set to **True**, causes the activity to fail if the collection has any assigned deployments, including legacy programs, applications, software updates, task sequences, or auto-deployments for software updates).
-- Is used in any deployment templates: True or False (Default = True) When set to **True**, causes the activity to fail if the collection is the target assigned to a software update deployment template
+- Is used in any deployment templates: True or False (Default = True) When set to **True**, causes the activity to fail if the collection is the target assigned to a software update deployment template.
-- Has custom client settings assignments: True or False (Default = True) When set to **True**, causes the activity to fail if the collection has any custom client configuration settings defined
+- Has custom client settings assignments: True or False (Default = True) When set to **True**, causes the activity to fail if the collection has any custom client configuration settings defined.
-- Has antimalware policy assignments: True or False (Default = True) When set to **True**, causes the activity to fail if the collection has any antimalware policies assigned
+- Has antimalware policy assignments: True or False (Default = True) When set to **True**, causes the activity to fail if the collection has any antimalware policies assigned.
-- Is used in any queries: True or False (Default = True) When set to **True**, causes the activity to fail if the collection is used as a limiting collection for any saved queries
+- Is used in any queries: True or False (Default = True) When set to **True**, causes the activity to fail if the collection is used as a limiting collection for any saved queries.

 ## Delete collection published data